AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 ![View Credentials](/help/implementing/developing/introduction/assets/s2s-viewcredentials.png)

-Users can later view or modify the credentials for the same technical account by creating a new private key or certificate, for cases when the certificate needs to be renewed or revoked.
-This is described later in this article.
+Users can later view the credentials using the View action.
+In addition, as described later in the article, users can modify the credentials for the same technical account by creating a new private key or certificate, for cases when the certificate needs to be renewed or revoked.

 Users with the AEM as a Cloud Service Environment Administrator role can later create new credentials for additional technical accounts.
 This is useful when different APIs have differing access requirements.
 For example, read vs read-write.